5k-mirrors/poe-live-search-manager/README.md

 As a user, I can add a new search, so that I get notified for items matched by that search

 - when the user tries to add a new row to the input table with wrong URL:
-  - the save button does not react,
+  - the save button does not react
   - a red line indicates it
 - when logged out user adds a new row to the input table, socket connection does not happen
 - when logged in user adds a new row to the input table without active subscription, socket connection does not happen